jz024/Power-Outage-Dataset-Analysis/README.md

-# Power Outage Data Analysis Report
+# Cold or Warm?!
-by Jessica Zhang and Tongxun Hu
+by Tongxun Hu and Jessica Zhang

 # Introduction